 - Lunch and snacks

-- Optional services include physical therapy, podiatry, and personal care including shower services and hair styling
+- Optional add-on services: podiatry and personal care, including shower service and hair styling

 - Relief from the caregiving routine

 - Reassurance that loved ones are safe and socializing